 Facet pain treatments

 Most forms of facet pain can be treated with a conservative (non-surgical) regimen, such as physical therapy, behavior modification, hot/cold compresses, pain medication and anti-inflammatory drugs.
 However, some patients may find that these options are ineffective in treating their facet pain and, thus, may begin to think about spine surgery.
 If this is true in your case, consider one of the minimally invasive bone spur removal and facet thermal ablation procedures offered at Laser Spine Institute.
 Our state-of-the-art techniques provide many patients with a more effective alternative to open spine surgery.
-Contact Laser Spine Institute today for a complimentary review of your MRI or CT scan.
+Contact Laser Spine Institute today for your MRI or CT scan review.